European Launcher Challenge

 The European Launcher Challenge (ELC) is a programme of the European Space Agency (ESA) aiming to support new European space launch capabilities by funding the development of small and medium orbital launch vehicles.
 Within ELC, the agency plans to select companies that will be awarded contracts for launch services in the period 2026-2030 (component A) and launch service capacity upgrade demonstrations (component B).
-The programme was initiated in November 2023 and a funding decision is expected at ESA Council of Ministers in November 2025.
 ESA has allotted a maximum of €169 million per company.

-Timeline

-ESA Council announced the European Launcher Challenge in Seville, Spain in November 2023.
+History